Gorilla-Lab-SCUT/SymNets/README.md

 # News!
 An extension of this work is recently accepted by **TPAMI 2020**, including
-*  A new theoretical framework closely supports/motivates a serious algorithms, including SymNets and MCD.
+*  A new theoretical framework closely supports/motivates a series of algorithms, including SymNets and MCD.
 *  A algorithm improvement and an unified framework for adversarial UDA.
 *  Excellent results of SymNets on tasks of partial and open set UDA.